peterstuart/peterstuart.org/posts/2020-03-07-writing-type-level-switch-statement-typescript.markdown

 author: Peter Stuart
 ---

-I recently came across a situation where I needed to write a very long [conditional type][conditional-types] that looked something like this:
+I recently came across a situation where I needed to write a very long conditional type[^conditional-types] that looked something like this:

+[^conditional-types]: Conditional types have the format <span class="nobr">`T extends U ?
+X : Y`</span>.
+Read more about them in [the TypeScript docs][conditional-types].

 ```typescript
 type Cond<Value,